 Sarah argues, you can’t fix a physiological issue with a physical intervention.
 “Where does this stop and where do we draw the line?”

-Aska lagodko, a cosmetic nurse specialising in injectables, acknowledges the popularity of cosmetic treatments for under 25’s is growing and predominately driven by trends.
+Aska lagodko, a cosmetic injectables nurse, acknowledges the popularity of cosmetic treatments for under 25’s is growing and predominately driven by trends.
 Every second day clients bring in pictures of Kim or Kylie Kardashian in the quest to enhance their lips or cheeks.

 One of the biggest shifts in attitudes Aska sees amongst young people is the desire to prevent aging, rather than restoring youthful beauty.